rtbrick/bngblaster/docsrc/sources/install.rst

     cd bngblaster
     mkdir build
     cd build
-    cmake -DCMAKE_BUILD_TYPE=Release ..
+    cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..
     make all

-Alternative it is also possible to build a debug version for detailed troubleshooting using gdb.
+Alternative it is also possible to build a debug version without optimization for detailed troubleshooting using gdb.

 .. code-block:: none